-The Recreational Therapy Internship takes place in a hospital-based environment, where you will learn and practice:
+The Recreational Therapy Internship takes place in a hospital-based environment, where you learn and practice:

-- Recreational activities that promote the health/wellness concept and independent leisure activities.
+- Recreational activities that promote the health and wellness concept and independent leisure activities

-The education site for this residency is Mayo Clinic Hospital, part of Mayo Clinic in Scottsdale.
-You will spend all your time on the rehabilitation unit, except when you are assisting patients with community-based educational opportunities and activities.
+The education site for this residency is Mayo Clinic Hospital, part of Mayo Clinic in Arizona.
+You spend the majority of your time on the rehabilitation unit except when ordered for off-unit patients throughout the hospital.

-You will be exposed to a variety of adaptive activities, equipment, videos and resources, which will prepare you for treating adult and pediatric patients with medical diagnoses typically seen in the rehabilitative clinical setting: stroke, spinal cord injury, traumatic brain injury, multiple sclerosis, cancer, cardiac conditions and neurological impairments.
+You are exposed to a variety of adaptive activities, equipment, videos and resources, which prepare you for treating adult patients with medical diagnoses typically seen in the rehabilitative clinical setting (stroke, spinal cord injury, traumatic brain injury, multiple sclerosis, cancer, cardiac conditions, transplant and neurological impairments).

-Recreational Therapy interns also graduate from their respective college or university upon successful completion of their internship.
-They are then responsible for scheduling and taking their certification tests through the Education Council on Therapeutic Recreation Certification.
+Recreational therapy interns graduate from their respective college or university upon successful completion of their internship.
+They are then responsible for scheduling and taking their certification tests through the National Council for Therapeutic Recreation Certification.
 You must successfully pass this national certification exam to begin work as an entry-level therapeutic recreation specialist.

 Recreation therapists must complete a 480-hour internship, in addition to completing their degree and passing their certification exam.

-For the majority of the internship, your learning schedule will include eight-hour days, five days per week.
+For the majority of the internship, your learning schedule includes eight-hour days, five days a week.
 While the regular workweek is usually 40 hours, additional projects, patient activities and homework may be assigned.

-Each year, Mayo School of Health Sciences admits one or two students in the spring, summer and fall semesters to its Recreational Therapy Internship at Mayo Clinic - Phoenix Campus.
-This ensures you will receive close one-on-one instruction and a comprehensive educational experience.
+Each year, Mayo School of Health Sciences admits one student in the spring, summer and fall semesters to its Recreational Therapy Internship at Mayo Clinic's campus in Arizona.
+This ensures you receive close one-on-one instruction and a comprehensive educational experience.